 Languages

-Almost all the documents in the database are in French, with less than 1% of the documents in Hausa, Arabic, or Dendi.
+94% of all the documents in the database are in French, with about 1% of the documents in Hausa, Arabic, or Dendi.
 As a result, the corpus offers more from the perspective of Francophone, Western-educated Muslims than that of Arabisants and non-French speakers.
 In the countries covered by the database, influential Muslim leaders trained in madrasas and Islamic universities use Arabic or national languages such as Mooré, Malinké, Mina, Yoruba, or Hausa to reach large non-French-speaking audiences.

 Future developments